Selge/Alien_Invasion/README.md

 This is a first edition of my PET-project "Alien Invasion".
-The project is based on the "Python crash course" book by E.Matthes with some changes.
+The project is based on the "Python crash course" book by E.Matthes with some new ideas.
 Images and sounds are taken from the Internet, I have just added minor changes.
 I love to create a small computer games for the white collar workers.
 "AI" was planned as a small game with a 1970-th style.